Genistein

 Genistein (C_{15}H_{10}O_{5}) is a plant-derived, aglycone isoflavone.
 Genistein has the highest content of all isoflavones in soybeans and soy products, such as tempeh.
-As a type of phytoestrogen, genistein has estrogenic activity in vitro; consequently, its long-term intake by consuming soy products may affect reproductive organs, such as the uterus and breast.
+As a type of phytoestrogen, genistein is classed as an endocrine disrupting chemical due to its estrogenic activity in vitro and in vivo.
+Consequently, excessive consumption of soy products has been linked to disruption of the reproductive organs, such as the uterus, breast, and testis.

 It was first isolated in 1899 from the dyer's broom, Genista tinctoria; hence, the chemical name.
 The compound structure was established in 1926, when it was found to be identical with that of prunetol.
 It was chemically synthesized in 1928.
 Genistein is a primary secondary metabolite of the Trifolium species and Glycine max (soy).

-Natural occurrences
+Natural occurrence

 Isoflavones, such as genistein and daidzein, occur in soybeans and various other plants, including lupin, fava beans, kudzu, psoralea, Flemingia vestita, and coffee.
 It is present in red clover.

 In soybean products

-Isoflavone intake from consuming soy products may be as high as 50 mg per day in Asian cuisines, although it is considerably lower in Western diets.
+Isoflavone intake from consuming soy products may be as high as 50 mg per day in Asian cuisines, and is increasing in western culture with the shift to vegan and vegetarian diet culture.
 Genistein has the highest percentage among isoflavones in various soy foods, such as protein concentrate, mature soybeans, and tempeh.
+It is also prevalent in soy formula which is a suitable alternative to mammalian breast milk.

 Dietary supplements and infant formulas containing isoflavone extracts are marketed in some countries.

+Biosynthesis

+Genistein is an isoflavone, which are isomers of the large group of plant metabolites called flavones.
+Its biosynthesis begins in a phenylpropanoid metabolic pathway from the amino acid phenylalanine.
+After several steps, the intermediate flavanone, naringenin, is formed.
+It can undergo a rearrangement reaction which converts it first to the unstable hydroxlated isoflavanone, which loses water to give the isoflavone.
+The enzymes involved are isoflavonoid synthase and 2-hydroxyisoflavanone dehydratase.